5 Project Management Certifications, No Experience Necessary

 We identified a number of certifications that test knowledge, but not experience.
 More than anything, one of these certifications will validate that you know fundamental project management terms, processes, and practices.

-Choose a cert that’s in line with your organization’s strategy.
-Then, if you’re planning a career in project management, leverage your knowledge and self-motivation to get involved in one of your organization’s projects.
+Choose a cert that's in line with your organization's strategy.
+Then, if you're planning a career in project management, leverage your knowledge and self-motivation to get involved in one of your organization's projects.
 Begin to build your track record of project experience and prepare yourself for an industry-standard PMI® certification.
 Your PM career options will grow even more vast with one of these in your pocket.
+Get started in your career prep with CBT Nuggets today.